skovhus/jest-codemods/README.md

 	$ npx jest-codemods

 If you do not have `npx` installed, you can install the `jest-codemods` command globally by running `npm install -g jest-codemods`.

+Command line arguments can be used to bypass prompts.
+Invalid values for arguments will be ignored.

 For more options
 ```